 How to import or move fish for human consumption to the UK.

-To import fish to the UK from another country (excluding EU fish into Northern Ireland (NI)), you’ll need a catch certificate validated by the competent authority of the country where the fishing vessel is registered or licensed.
+To import fish to the UK from another country (excluding EU fish into Northern Ireland), you’ll need a catch certificate validated by the competent authority of the country where the fishing vessel is registered or licensed.

-The format of catch certificates will vary as they are produced by the exporting country, but they will ask for specific information such as:
+The format of catch certificates will vary depending on which exporting country produced them, but they will all ask for specific information such as:

 - vessel name